petukhow/lmcli/README.md

 All of the above can be edited live from the `/config` command.

 ### `accounts.json`
-Stores your configured API accounts (API keys, models, endpoints).
+Stores your configured API accounts (API keys, models, endpoints), written with `0600` permissions.
 Managed via `/setup` and `/account`.

 ### `providers.json`
 Defines available providers and their default settings.
 You can edit this to add custom OpenAI-compatible endpoints.